-According to Corollary~\ref{cor:chara}, the connection $\nabla$ of model $\mathcal{S}_{-1}^{-}(2,0)$ is the only geodesically complete stiff connection on the unit disk of $E^{2,0}$.
-In Table~\ref{tab:Comparison}, we compare $\mathcal{S}_{-1}^{-}(2,0)$ with the usual geometric models of the hyperbolic plane on the disk: \begin{itemize} \item The Cayley-Klein model (where geodesics are chords); \item The Beltrami-Poincaré model (where the Levi-Civita connection preserves the conformal structure of $E^{2,0}$). \end{itemize} Recall that the hyperbolic plane is geodesically complete.
-The geodesics of the Cayley-Klein model are the usual straight lines and thus coincide with (unparameterized) geodesics of the canonical model $\mathcal{S}_{-1}^{-}(2,0)$.
-However, the isochrone metric of $\mathcal{S}_{-1}^{-}(2,0)$ does not coincide with the Cayley-Klein hyperbolic metric nor the Poincaré metric.
+\begin{rem} The geodesics of the Cayley-Klein model are the usual straight lines and thus coincide with (unparameterized) geodesics of the hybrid connection $\nabla$.
+However, the isochrone metric of $\mathcal{S}_{-1}^{-}(2,0)$ does not coincide with the Cayley-Klein hyperbolic metric nor the Poincaré metric. \end{rem}